 Welcome to Cabañeros National Park Visitors’ Center.
 My colleagues have chosen me to accompany you on a tour through the rooms that we are going to visit.
 We’ll discover many treasures and secrets that hold this wonderful natural park.
-I have many things to tell you, so let's get going.
+I have many things to tell you, so let's get going with the audioguide.
 But before we begin, let me introduce myself.
 My name is Silvia and I’ve been working in this park for many years.
 I'm a biologist and I take care of different tasks related to the care of many species that can be found in this park.
 There is never two days alike in my work.

 In the park everything is a magical world, constantly changing, where there’s hardly a week that we don’t enjoy an intense and unrepeatable moment.
 It’s difficult to choose one day in particular.
 It could be the stunning deer bellow.
 The migratory passage of thousands of cranes.
 The birth of a black vulture’s chick, or the overwhelming emotion that makes us to see the trace of the almost wiped out Iberian lynx, knowing that some of them are not far away from here.
 I know I'm very lucky, as well as the visitors who come to see us, because Cabañeros Park is perhaps the best National Park to watch wildlife in Spain in its natural habitat, and one of the most important protected areas in the Iberian Peninsula.